-- Depending on their party, making representations to the minister/shadow minister or party spokesperson for higher education/immigration outlining the benefits of international students and the key policy asks (more detail on these is in the key messages section on page 16) of: - 1.
+- Depending on their party, making representations to the minister/shadow minister or party spokesperson for higher education/immigration outlining the benefits of international students and the key policy asks (more detail on these is in the key messages section on page 15) of: - 1.
 Maintaining the Graduate route. - 2.
 Calling for a period of stability for the sector in respect of changes to migration and visa policy. - 3.
 Recording additional data on international students as part of migration statistics to ensure that there is a more accurate picture of their time in the UK. - 4.
-Raising awareness of the Agent Quality Framework and encouraging the Government to work with the sector to ensure appropriate data is properly shared so that the small minority of rogue agents are driven out of business.
+Raising awareness of the Agent Quality Framework and encouraging the Government to work with the sector to ensure appropriate data is properly shared so that the small minority of rogue agents are driven out of business. - Speaking in support of international students and maintaining the Graduate route in Parliament.
+For example, during Education, Home Office or Business oral questions. - Convening a regional roundtable with local businesses and mayoral/local authority skills leads to discuss how the Graduate route can be better promoted within the region. - Posting about the visit and their support for international students on social media.